nautobot/nautobot-app-bgp-models/docs/models.md

 The inherited values will be automatically displayed in the UI and can be retrieved from the REST API by adding `?include_inherited=true` parameter.

-(*) **BGP models Custom Fields and GraphQL currently does not offer support for BGP Field Inheritance.** GraphQL issue is tracked under https://github.com/nautobot/nautobot-plugin-bgp-models/issues/43
+(*) **BGP models Custom Fields and GraphQL currently does not offer support for BGP Field Inheritance.** See [GraphQL issue #43](https://github.com/nautobot/nautobot-plugin-bgp-models/issues/43) for details.

 Following is the complete documentation of the field inheritance hierarchy.
 Models are ordered with the topmost having the highest priority.
 The first model with an assigned attribute value will be used as an inheritance source.